bassosimone/ffi-utils/measurement_kit/ffi/README.md

 }
 ```

+### status.measurement_start

-- `"status.measurement_start"`: (object) Emitted when we start a new measurement within a nettest.
+Emitted when we start a new measurement within a nettest.
 For nettests that do not require input, there is just a single measurement within a nettest.
 Otherwise, there is a measurement for each input provided to the nettest.

 This event includes the following attributes: